MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale

 The final embeddings are computed by summing all layer embeddings:

-We use the pre-encoded LINE embeddings to initialize the node features and construct a mobility subgraph as the graph encoder input.
+We initialize node features with pre-encoded LINE embeddings and feed a mobility subgraph into the encoder.
 This subgraph is extracted from the full graph using a \textit{top-$k$} sampling strategy based on a percentage threshold, ensuring that the links with the highest flows are retained for each node.
 This strategy aims to address the "long-tail" distribution patterns commonly seen in geospatial studies, where a small number of regions experience very high flows, while the majority of regions exhibit significantly lower flows that have minimal impact on the overall graph structure.
 We adopt a top sampling ratio of 10\% for the main experiments.